Ambroise-Dydime Lépine

 Ambroise-Dydime Lépine (18 March 1840 – 8 June 1923) was a Métis politician, farmer, and military leader under the command of Louis Riel during the Red River Rebellion of 1869–1870.
-He was tried and sentenced to death for his role in the resistance regarding the execution of Thomas Scott, but his sentence was commuted to five years exile by the Governor General of Canada.
+He was tried and sentenced to death for his role in the execution of Thomas Scott, but his sentence was commuted to five years exile by the Governor General of Canada.

 Ambroise appeared in the Buffalo Bill's Wild West Show at the 1889 Exposition Universelle.
 He died at St. Boniface Hospital on June 8, 1923, and is buried in the churchyard of the Saint Boniface Cathedral next to Louis Riel.

 Early life

 Ambroise-Dydime Lépine was born in St. Vital in the Red River Colony on 18 March 1840, the fifth of the six children of Jean-Baptiste Berard dit Lépine, an engagé of the Hudson's Bay Company, and Julie Henry.
 Ambroise-Dydime was educated at the Collège de Saint-Boniface.

 Lépine married Cécile Marion in Saint Boniface on 12 January 1859 and became a farmer there on river lot 119.
 Their union produced 14 children.